Can the Gentrification of Moroccan Riads Tarnish Morocco’s Global Identity?

 Out with the Old, In with the New?

 What’s wrong with keeping the old?
-Morocco’s history is deeply ingrained in its national identity which is renowned around the globe.
-The boom of Moroccan tourism is a great accomplishment for the Moroccan economy as they have sparked a new project: Operation Marhaba 2030.
+Morocco’s history is deeply ingrained in its national identity, which is renowned around the globe.
+The boom of Moroccan tourism is a great accomplishment for the Moroccan economy as it has sparked a new project: Operation Marhaba 2030.
 Launched in 2001, the goal is intended to provide the growing flows of Moroccans residing abroad the best conditions upon their return to Morocco during the summer period.
 With the intention for the Moroccan diaspora to return to their homeland, the Moroccan diaspora has only been left with a feeling of shock and uneasiness as their land is beginning to show symptoms of gentrification.

 The Preservation of Moroccan Architecture